scienceguyrob/SKANIP_Data_Models/README.md

 # CSP to SDP NIP Data Rates & Data Models (version 1.0)
 An ipython notebook and collection of python scripts.
 These make it easier to model SKA Science Data Processor (SDP) data rates.
-Diagrams are included that defining the conceptual and logical structure of Non-Imaging Processing (NIP) data models.
-Also includes activity diagrams for all NIP pipelines.
-Finally formulas are presented that provide accurate estimates of NIP pipeline data rates.
+Diagrams are included that define the conceptual and logical structure of Non-Imaging Processing (NIP) data models.
+Also included are activity diagrams for all NIP pipelines.
+Finally, formulas are presented that provide accurate estimates of NIP pipeline data rates.

 ## Author: Rob Lyon